indigo-astronomy/indigo/indigo_drivers/dome_dragonfly/README.md

 *IN* and *COM* pins of the *Power inputs \#1 - \#3* should be short circuited in order to simulate the push of the button when *Relays \#1 - \#3* are switched on.

 ## NOTES:
 * **Do not control the slit / roof with the physical buttons when the driver is connected.
-This will make the driver behave strangely, as there is no feedback from the roof control if the roof is moving or stopped.**
+This will make the driver behave strangely, as there is no feedback from the roof controller whether the roof is moving or is stopped.**

 * The dome wiring should be similar to the described in Dragonfly documentation.